 The Charitable Deduction Works

 - The charitable deduction is good tax policy – it encourages individuals to give away more of their income, devoting it to their community’s needs rather than their own.
-A simple calculation shows that those in need receive $2.50 in benefit for every $1 of tax benefit.
+A simple calculation shows that those in need receive at least $2.50 in benefit for every $1 of tax benefit.
 This is an impressive return on investment.